 This positive view of the market was reflected in greater consumer confidence about visiting coffee shops, with just 12% of those surveyed indicating they did not feel safe visiting a coffee shop.

-Furthermore, leaders report that consumer education on high-quality coffee has grown and demand for high quality products at coffee shops continues to rise.
+Furthermore, industry leaders report that consumer education on premium and specialty coffee has grown and demand for high-quality beverages at coffee shops continues to rise.
 The vast majority (73%) of industry leaders agree that consumer appetite for specialty coffee has increased over the last 12 months.

 Leaders also reported customers appearing more loyal to domestic brands because of an increased desire to support local businesses and a shift away from city centre working, where café chains are more prevalent, due to the pandemic.